vittoriofortino84/EDTOX/README.md

 - Preparation of the NES scores for each data layer based on the selected pathways.

 ## 9_2_chem2disease_CTD.R
+- Compiling a binary matrix from chem-disease associations in CTD.
-Generation of binary matrix for componds and disease
+- The rows of the matrix are the compound names and the columns are the disease names.

 ## 9_3_preparation_two_class_training_set_by_disease_name.R
 Preparation of training set for each disease